Owerre/imbalanced-learning/README.md

 ![fig3](canada-collision/image/fig3.png)

 ### 4. Fatality Rate By Month

 The figure below shows the fatality rate is increased in the month of July and August, which is obviously the summer season.

 ![fig1](canada-collision/image/fig9.png)

 ## Dimensionality Reduction

+The PCA plot of the data is shown below
 ![fig4](canada-collision/image/pca.png)

 ##  Model Results